open-spaced-repetition/srs-benchmark/README.md

 ## Dataset

-The dataset for the FSRS benchmark comes from 20k people who use Anki, a flashcard app.
-In total, there are 1.5B times people reviewed flashcards.
+The dataset for the FSRS benchmark comes from 20 thousand people who use Anki, a flashcard app.
+In total, this dataset contains information about ~1.5 billion reviews of flashcards.
 If you would like to obtain the full dataset, please contact [Damien Elmes](https://github.com/dae), the main Anki developer.

 ## Evaluation